winterrdog/winterrdog/README.md

 In order to make sense out of this( if you know how to get this information, then u r not a skiddie 🤝 )

-But if u do not, please use one of these online assemblers:
+But if you do not, please use one of these online assemblers:

 https://www.jdoodle.com/compile-assembler-gcc-online/

 https://www.onlinegdb.com/online_gcc_assembler

+:shipit:
 😅At least you learnt something NEW today😎!(How to make assembly code executable - though this is just for Intel/AMD)

 # Whatever you'll get as output is the info about me!
 Thanks for passing by folks😊.